Blue flames join the lava light show on Hawaii during Kilauea eruption

 The lava is still “moving very vigorously,” keeping Big Island residents on alert and away from the ocean.

-“There are now two places where lava flows are entering the ocean and producing occasional small explosions,” the Hawaiian Volcano Observatory said.
+Two main channels of lava from fissures have separated into three channels flowing into the ocean, she said.
+Stovall said fissure 7 is currently producing the largest amount of lava.

+She said small eruptions are continuing at the summit of Kilauea, and one explosion was preceded by a 3.9-magnitude earthquake at the summit and produced an ash plume that rose up to 7,000 feet.

-Authorities are urging people to stay away from these areas due to hazardous conditions.
+Authorities are urging people to stay away from the areas where lava is entering the Pacific.

 When hot lava hits the ocean, it can form a nasty product called laze — a mashup of lava and haze — and send hydrochloric acid and volcanic glass particles into the air.